karimassaly/Beego-Example/README.md

 - bee run

-By the way for the registration i didn't not hash the passwords
+By the way for the registration i did not hash the passwords